 I dream of a world where every person is celebrated for the distinct perspective they bring to our diverse collective.

-I want for everyone to tap into their natural talents and and live their life by doing things that bring them joy, wealth and success, however they might define it.
+I want for everyone to tap into their natural talents and and live their life by doing things that bring them joy, wealth, fulfillment and success, however they choose to define it.

 I want for you to be free to express your true self, both through your creative work and your entire life.

 As are all the people you encounter in your life.
 If they're being assholes toward you, it's because they haven't yet discovered their own brilliance, and they go around vomiting their frustrations all over other people since they don't know any better.
 One can hardly blame them.

 A world where every person acts according to their true nature, and does what they do best is not a world of chaos, as powers that be want us to believe.
 It's a world of cultural and scientific progress, a world of financial and emotional well being for everyone, not just the 1%.